pballada/pballada.github.io/_posts/2024-09-24-measure-performance-using-unit-tests.markdown

 ### Tips

-- **Combine Multiple Metrics**: It’s often helpful to see CPU usage alongside wall clock time.
+- **Combine Multiple Metrics**: It's often helpful to see CPU usage alongside wall clock time.
 High CPU usage could indicate a potential bottleneck elsewhere.
 - **Run Multiple Iterations**: Xcode will run the `measure` block multiple times by default, generating averaged results.
 You can also tweak how many iterations are performed if needed.

 ---